Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Explain that they will take turns orally retelling the story, using the paragraph frame as a tool to help.

 - Ask the students to scramble throughout the room.

 - Say, "Go," and ask students to find a partner.
-Use the Formative Assessment: Fictional Text Retell Checklist to takes notes about the students' accuracy and clarity when retelling the story using the projected paragraph frame prompt.
+Use the Formative Assessment: Fictional Text Retell Checklist to takes notes about the students' accuracy and clarity when orally telling the story using the projected paragraph frame prompt and appropriate details.

 - Continue this process until each student has discussed with at least two partners.